Adalab/modulo-2-evaluacion-final-AlmuLloret/README.md

 ## Javascritp

-We can differenciate different two type of actions on the application:
+We can differenciate two type of actions on the application:

 - Actions to be made when the page loads:
 - Actions trigger by the user by clicking a button.